 Once you are referred you will be placed onto a wait list.
-We have a page with information about how long you might wait for.
-If you’d like to begin hormone therapy while you are waiting you can ask your GP for a bridging prescription.
+We have a page with information about wait times.
+If you’d like to begin hormone therapy while you are waiting you can also ask your GP for a bridging prescription.

-Read our first appointments at gender services page so you know what to expect.
+Read our first appointments page so you know what to expect.

-Once the assessment is complete you can be given a formal diagnosis.
+Once the assessment is complete you may be given a formal diagnosis.

 Young people using NHS gender services will have two additional assessment appointments with the UCLH team.

 Under 18 only: get puberty blockers

-Young people may then be offered GnRH agonist medication.
+Young people may then be offered gamete storage and GnRH agonist medication.
 Access to GnRH agonists may be affected by future changes to NHS services.

 Approval for hormone treatment

-You may be allowed to start hormones at this point if either:
+In the UK, gender services may allow you to start hormones at this point if either:

 - you are over 18

-- or you are over 15 and have taken blockers for more than a year
+- or you are over 15, have taken blockers for more than a year

 and your clinical team feel you are ready to begin.